 News

-On July 8 Alexei Gorinov, a municipal deputy of Krasnoselsky district of Moscow, was sentenced to 7 years in a penal colony for spreading “fakes” about the Russian army (part 2 of Article 207.3 of the Criminal Code).
-He became the first person who received a real sentence under this article and did not plead guilty.
-Before him, all those accused under that article received a fine or a suspended sentence.
-The Insider publishes Gorin's final word in court.
+On July 8 Alexei Gorinov, a municipal deputy of Moscow's Krasnoselsky District, was sentenced to 7 years in a penal colony for spreading “fakes” about the Russian army.
+He was the first to receive a prison sentence under this article without pleading guilty.
+Previously, all of those accused were fined or given suspended sentences.

 “I think, or it has always seemed to me, that our common past dictates ya few major lessons for us.
 My father came back from World War II disabled.
 So did his brother.
 And they were lucky.
 They had been fulfilling - and had fulfilled - their sacred duty of defending the Fatherland from the enemy.
 I’m old enough to have seen Moscow of the '60s.
 With veterans - armless, legless, blind.
 There were quite a few of them in our house too.
 I grew up among them.